benwzj/benwzj.github.io/_posts/2025-05-22-logistic-regresion.md

 ## Sigmoid function

 There's a family of functions called logistic functions whose output represents a probability, always outputting a value between 0 and 1.
-The standard logistic function, also known as the sigmoid function (sigmoid means "s-shaped"), has the formula: $$f(x) = \frac{1}{1 + e^{-x}}$$
+The standard logistic function, also known as the sigmoid function (sigmoid means "s-shaped"), has the formula:

+$$f(x) = \frac{1}{1 + e^{-x}}$$

-The 'e' is Euler’s number, a fundamental mathematical constant. `e≈2.71828...` Logistic functions is one of The most important exponential function.
+- The 'e' is Euler’s number, a fundamental mathematical constant. `e≈2.71828...`
+- Logistic functions is one of The most important exponential function.

+Here are the classic corresponding graph of the sigmoid function:
 {% include figure.html path="assets/img/sigmoid_function_with_axes.png" class="img-fluid rounded z-depth-1" width="80%" %}

-As the input, x, increases, the output of the sigmoid function approaches but never reaches 1.
-Similarly, as the input decreases, the sigmoid function's output approaches but never reaches 0.
+- As the input, x, increases, the output of the sigmoid function approaches but never reaches 1.
+- Similarly, as the input decreases, the sigmoid function's output approaches but never reaches 0.

-The sigmoid function will bend the linear equation straight line into an s-shape.
+- The sigmoid function will bend the linear equation straight line into an s-shape.

 ### What is Exponent